deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 <a href="https://aws.amazon.com/marketplace/pp?sku=aw0evgkw8e5c1q413zgy5pjce" target="_blank">CentOS 7</a>
 <a href="https://aws.amazon.com/marketplace/pp/B00WRGASUC" target="_blank">ASAv</a>

+Accept the terms for each product and after a few moments a date should appear under "Effective Date".
+It is not necessary to proceed to "Continue to Configuration" as this would be used to manually deploy an instance,  and this will be accomplished by automation using the lab setup script.

 Once you are subscribed to the above products,  a script called `ami_create.py` can be run to create new image files in your account and optionally copy them to another region.
 The script automates the process of creating the AMIs and populates the AMI IDs into the `parameters.yml` file which will later be used to launch all of the instances.

-`ami_create.py` requires Python 3.7 as well as the boto3 and pyyaml packages which can be installed by executing the following commands:
+`ami_create.py` requires Python 3.7 or later as well as the boto3 and pyyaml packages which can be installed by executing the following commands:

 ```
 pip install boto3